araffin/academic-kickstart/content/post/sac-massive-sim/index.md

 Before digging any further, I had some hypotheses as to why PPO was the only algorithm used:
 - PPO is fast to train (in terms of computation time) and was tuned for the massively parallel environment.
 - As researchers, we tend to take the path of least resistance and build on proven solutions (the original training code is open source and the simulator is freely available) to get new interesting results[^lazy].
-- There may be some peculiarities in the environment design that favor PPO over algorithms.
+- There may be some peculiarities in the environment design that favor PPO over other algorithms.
 In other words, the massively parallel environments might be optimized for PPO.
 - SAC/TQC and derivatives are tuned for sample efficiency, not fast wall clock time.
 In the case of massively parallel simulation, what matters is how long it takes to train, not how many samples are used.
 They probably need to be tuned/adjusted for this new setting.

 Note: during my journey, I will (obviously) be using [Stable-Baselines3](https://github.com/DLR-RM/stable-baselines3) and its fast Jax version [SBX](https://github.com/araffin/sbx).